 PRINCE RUPERT (British Columbia)

-Wild and wonderful, the historic fishing town of Prince Rupert is renowned for its grizzly bears - some of nature’s most powerful, awe-inspiring creatures.
-Located on the Inside Passage, close to the border with Alaska, you’ll also discover mesmerising whale watching opportunities along the scattered islands and fjords that cut inland.
+Wild and wonderful, the area around the historic fishing town of Prince Rupert is renowned for its grizzly bears .
+Best spotted from May to mid-July, before they migrated to Alaska, these are some of nature’s most powerful, awe-inspiring creatures.
+Prince Rupert is located on the Inside Passage, close to the border with Alaska, where you’ll also discover mesmerising whale watching opportunities along the scattered islands and fjords that cut inland.
 Even the misty rains, which fall for 220 days each year, can’t dampen the spirits.

 Known as the town on the end of the highway, due to its end of the line, remote whereabouts, a visit to Khutzeymateen Grizzly Bear Sanctuary is an unmissable chance to witness some of the most powerful animals on the planet.
 A huge protected area of estuary and rising mountain peaks, visit to watch - from a safe distance - as families of perfectly camouflaged bears file through the sedge grass, along the riverbanks.
 A soundtrack of calling Bald Eagles sounds out, as you explore this vast sanctuary, which provides bears with the space and freedom they need to thrive.